The Campion Foundation's Fight for Permanent Protection

 Leverage is everything.
 When it comes to protecting the last remaining, intact large-scale ecosystems, we focus our work on the largest landscapes of northwestern North America.
 These lands are public lands, that belong to all of us, so protecting them depends on the strength of our advocacy strategies.
 Our grantees lead remarkable campaigns that leverage their greatest strengths to protect our most important threatened wilderness areas before it’s too late.
 Our philanthropic investment supports advocacy to protect incredible landscapes in Alaska, British Columbia, Yukon and Northwest Territories, Washington, Idaho, and Montana.

-Our wilderness work is guided by our Six Strategies, and some highlights include:
+Our public lands & climate work is guided by our Six Strategies, and some highlights include:

 Advocacy: We support advocacy towards securing permanent protection for wild landscapes – including the Arctic National Wildlife Refuge (AK), Peel Watershed (Yukon), Thaidene Nene (Northwest Territories), Olympic Peninsula (WA), Scotchman Peaks (ID/MT), and Beaverhead-Deerlodge (MT).